-It is not appropriate to initiate Section 47 Enquiries in respect of the alleged perpetrator unless there is information suggesting that they are at continuing risk of Significant Harm.
-However young people who abuse others frequently have considerable needs themselves, so an assessment of the alleged perpetrator's needs should be carried out.
+It is not appropriate to initiate Section 47 Enquiries in respect of the reported child unless there is information suggesting that they are at continuing risk of significant harm.
+However children who abuse others frequently have considerable needs themselves, so an assessment of the reported child's needs should be carried out.

-Any decision on action in respect of the alleged perpetrator must be based on the risk they pose to other children and what can be done to minimise this risk.
-If the alleged perpetrator is over the age of 10, consideration should also be given to whether action under the criminal justice system would be appropriate.
+Any decision on action in respect of the reported child must be based on the risk they pose to other children and what can be done to minimise this risk.

-If there is evidence that the alleged perpetrator has also been the victim of abuse, the police will consider whether to initiate a separate criminal investigation relating to this.
+If there is evidence that the reported child has also been the victim of abuse, the police will consider whether to initiate a separate criminal investigation relating to this.

-The alleged perpetrator is likely to pose a continuing risk to others unless the opportunity for further abuse is ended and the young person and their family have agreed to work with relevant agencies to address the problem.
-It has also been proposed that the risk remains high unless the young person accepts responsibility for the abusive behaviour, but more recent research has suggested that in the case of sexually harmful behaviour, denial may be rooted in shame and a well-founded fear of consequences of admission.
+The reported child is likely to pose a continuing risk to others unless the opportunity for further abuse is ended and the child and their family have agreed to work with relevant agencies to address the problem.
+It has also been proposed that the risk remains high unless the child accepts responsibility for the abusive behaviour, but more recent research has suggested that in the case of sexually harmful behaviour, denial may be rooted in shame and a well-founded fear of consequences of admission.
 Consequently, while denial will have consequences for the treatment approach, it does not necessarily indicate that sexually harmful behaviour is likely to be repeated.

-Assessment of an alleged perpetrator's needs will include consideration of:
+Assessment of an reported child's needs will include consideration of:

-- The nature, extent and context of the abusive behaviours; - The young person's development and family and social circumstances; - Whether the young person appears to pose a continuing risk and, if so - Who is likely to be at risk from his/her (for example self, other children, Adults at Risk, particular children, particular adults), and
+- The nature, extent and context of the abusive behaviours; - The child's development and family and social circumstances; - Whether the child appears to pose a continuing risk and, if so - Who is likely to be at risk from his/her (for example self, other children, adults at risk, particular children, particular adults), and